German rock festival evacuated after threat

 "Because of the last attack on a concert in Manchester, the security concept for Rock am Ring was modified in advance and the number of security officers was significantly increased to around 1,200. ...
 Since a threat could not be ruled out, all necessary measures were taken immediately."

+Nathalie Muckhoff, 26, who was covering the festival for a local newspaper, told CNN the evacuation proceeded calmly.

+"There was no fear or panic," she said.
+"I could oversee the area in front of the main stage and the people left the festival ground very calmly."

-Video showed concert-goers peacefully walking off the festival grounds while singing and chanting.
+Video posted Friday showed concert-goers peacefully walking off the festival grounds while singing and chanting.

-The festival in central Germany runs Friday through Sunday.
+The festival in central Germany runs Friday through Sunday at an auto racing track.
 Organizers said they hope to continue the shows Saturday.

 Rammstein and Liam Gallagher were scheduled to perform Friday, according to a lineup posted on Facebook.
 Die Toten Hosen was scheduled to play Saturday, System of a Down on Sunday.